 I was a guest at your wedding.
 When people asked who I was I told them, ” I’m the driver.”

 I watched you ride the roller coaster without judgement, and I’ve always been here to catch you when you fall.
-Loyalty.

-We have a thing going on,
+We had a thing going on,

 By E.A.
 Cook